SMcCandlish/phpBB-ext-RHTopicTags/README.md

 - In `service/tags_manager.php` there is a "Note: that $query needs to be at least 3 characters long", and code like `if (utf8_strlen($query) < 3)`; this may have to be changed entirely to properly support 2- and 1-character tags in every circumstance, though in testing so far they have been working fine anyway.
 Depends on exactly what circumstances this 3-char. constraint is being applied to.
 So far, it looks like this only affects `get_tag_suggestions()`.
 - Not an "issue", per se, but the original codebase seemed to be expecting 4 spaces per tab (in most cases, but was not entirely consistent in alignment).
 I've thus been using 4-per-tab for this project.
 It may look weird if you're set for 8-per-tab. phpBB's coding standards require 4, anyway.
 - RH used v2.1.1 of ngTagsInput and then custom tweaked it to work around a bug, and this extension has continued with RH's "v2.1.1-1" for years.
 But ngTagsInput is now at v3.2.0 and apparently has the underlying issue fixed, so the code should be reworked to use that version probably (and phpBB's extension coding standards say to use current versions of third-party libraries like this anyway).
 It's unclear at this point what (if anything) would break if v3.2.0 were just swapped in.
 Odds are that the syntax of how it is called would have to change in some way.
 - Another third party has forked RH Topic Tags, and released a non-free (paid) tagging extension.
 I have not attenpted to use it directly, but have examined its documentation and screenshots.
 It is clear that A) I have fixed things and introduced features that developer has not; B) that dev has added features and constraints that I have not; and C) our visions of how a tagging extension should operate are very, very different.
 (There are also more trivial differences, like the shape of the displayed tags.)
 In summary, that dev's version appears to be aligned with a tagging model in which admins/mods apply a fixed set of tags to topics, then use drag-and-drop to priority-organize them on a per-topic basis, with tags not being otherwise sorted in such a display at all (probably just raw database order, i.e. creation date, by default).
 My version is geared for much more public tagging, applies alphanumeric sorting automatically, and has no concept of tags being priority-sortable on a per-topic basis (a subjective determination only a admin/mod or other topic "controller" could make).
-So, my version is suited for boards where tags are used the way they are on a social-media site, and indeed on most web-boards.
-The other person's version is geared to highly "curated" tagging by dedicated staff not by general-public users of the board.
+So, my version is suited for boards where tags are used the way they are on a social-media site, and indeed on most web-boards - as a user-level function.
+The other person's version is geared to highly "curated" tagging by dedicated admin/mod staff, not by general-public users of the board.
-- A feature I want to add is a new permission to edit a the first post in a topic (the one to which tags are attached) and only be able to change the tags and other post metadata (title and, if the extension for that is installed, topic description) without being able to touch the content of the post (unless able to do so already by being the original post author or by being an admin/moderator).
+- A feature I want to add is a new permission to edit the first post in a topic (the one to which tags are attached) and only be able to change the tags and other post metadata (title and, if the extension for that is installed, topic description) without being able to touch the content of the post (unless able to do so already by being the original post author or by being an admin/moderator).
 This would great expand the utility of RH Topic Tags by making tagging a community-managed affair, instead of only something adjustable by a tiny number of overworked invidivuals.
 - Another new planned feature is tag descriptions, managable in the ACP, and producing a `https://yoursite.com/taglist` page, and perhaps a mouse-hover tooltip that describes the tag.
 This will take some significant work to implement.
 - The human-friendly numeric sorting of tagnames is presently one-pass only, and needs to be recursive to handle tags with multiple numeric string groups (e.g. "Project03-Ver13.7", etc.).
+- Various additional features have been requested, and will be considered after the above are resolved.
+Some of these include: compatibilty/integration with the Precise Similar Topics extension; compatibilty/integration with the Topic Prefixes extension; an option to display number of views of topics for a particular tag; and ability to subscribe to tags (without affecting manually subscribed-to topics).